clojure-finance/datajure-website/content/md/posts/2023-09-02-clojask-backend.md

 ## Dataset Construction

-Dature provides a function `dataset` to construct a Clojask dataset from an associative map.
-See [Examples](http://localhost:3000/dature-website/pages-output/examples/) for specific usage.
+Datajure provides a function `dataset` to construct a Clojask dataset from an associative map.
+See [Examples](/pages-output/examples/) for specific usage.

 However, since Clojask's data operations are highly dependent on external files, constructing data directly within the program may lead to unexpected errors.
 Therefore, you are highly recommended to read the dataset from a file using `ck/dataframe`.